ABOUT

 My name is Zachary J. Willis, and I am an AEA actor, singer, and performer from Fort Worth, TX currently living in Dallas, TX.

-I’ve had the pleasure of working with several theatre companies in north Texas including Casa Mañana, Theatre Three, Uptown Players, Jubilee Theatre, Plaza Theatre Company, The Firehouse Theatre, and Circle Theatre as well as Stages Repertory Theatre, The Alley, and Theatre Under the Stars (TUTS) in Houston, Texas.
-I am now a member of the Brierley Resident Acting Company at the Tony Award-winning Dallas Theater Center.
+I’ve had the pleasure of working with numerous theatre companies in north Texas including Circle Theatre, Casa Mañana, The Firehouse Theatre, Jubilee Theatre, Plaza Theatre Company, Theatre Three, and Uptown Players as well as The Alley, Stages, and Theatre Under the Stars (TUTS) in Houston, Texas.
+I am now a Diane and Hal Brierley Resident Acting Company member at the Tony Award-winning Dallas Theater Center.
+I’ve recently been blessed to share my talents around the country in Fayetteville, Arkansas (TheatreSquared), Louisville, Kentucky (Actors Theatre of Louisville), and even on the Las Vegas strip!

 I'm so proud of where this craft has taken me and I look forward to whatever is up next.